 Variety in part selection.
 You aren’t limited to using only the manufacturer’s parts, which are often more expensive than other parts brands.

 A broader range of protection plan options.
-CarShield offers several coverage levels with many affordable plans in each level instead of limited extended auto warranty coverage levels from the manufacturer.
+CarShield offers several coverage levels with many affordable plans at each level instead of limited extended auto warranty coverage levels from the manufacturer.
 You’ll be able to find a more customizable plan for protecting your vehicle.
 Price.
 CarShield offers affordable prices on Vehicle Service Contracts with extensive coverage.